NiclO1337/pp1-strawberry-lovers/README.md

 ## User Experience (UX)

-Strawberry lovers is a website for an online community who wants to help people be more successful when growing their own strawberries.
+Strawberry Lovers is a website for an online community who wants to help people be more successful when growing their own strawberries.

 This site is not only targeted towards people who are already growing strawberries and want better results but also people who are curious about how to get started.
-Of course regular strawberry lovers who don't want to grow themselves are also welcome!
+Of course, regular strawberry lovers who don't want to grow themselves are also welcome!
 Perhaps they find this site because of the delicious recipes or they are looking for a fun and friendly community to join.

 ### User stories